csorianot/godmc_wiki/Methylation-normalisation.md

 This page will show you how to use `R/meffil` for normalisation and post-normalisation QC after you following the [sample QC](Methylation-sample-QC)

 [Meffil](https://github.com/perishky/meffil) performs normalization and post normalization QC for data measured with Illumina 450k arrays.
 It uses multi-threading and reads `idat` files directly to maximise speed and minimise memory use.
 It is therefore much faster than minfi.
-Please email [josine.min@bristol.ac.uk] or [g.hemani@bristol.ac.uk] if you have any questions.

 ### Load in the QC objects